-

 What about: Reflective equilibrium, as a methodology for the `formation of logics', fails on the fringe, i.e., where intricate details can make or break a logical theory.
 On the fringe, the process of theorification cannot be methodologically governed by anything like reflective equilibrium.
 When logical theorising gets tricky, there is nothing on the pre-theoretical side on which our theoretical claims can reflect of -- at least not in any meaningful way.
 Indeed, the fringe is exclusively the domain of theoretical negotiations and the methodological power of reflective equilibrium is merely nominal.
 (Note: The full title of the paper is, I kid you not, 'Reflective equilibrium on the fringe: The tragic threefold story of a failed methodology for logical theorising'.)

-Read it: coming soon.
+Read it: here.

 -